2004 United States presidential election in Tennessee: Republican primary

+General election

 Predictions

 There were 12 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day.

 Polling

 Bush won every single pre-election poll, and won each with at least 49%.
 The final 3 polls averaged Bush leading 56% to 40%.

 Fundraising

 Bush raised $4,636,916.
 Kerry raised $1,187,742.

 Advertising and visits

 Neither campaign advertised or visited this state during the fall election.